djoepramono/devbox/window-manager/bspwm/README.md

 There are examples on the bspwm repo and basically there are 4 main files
 - panel: this is the entry point
 - panel_bar: this file was probably meant to be executable on the global level, I change the reference to this file using relative path instead
-- panel_colors:  this file was probably meant to be executable on the global level, I change the reference to this file using relative path instead
+- panel_colors:  this file was meant to be sourced in another script e.g. panel_bar, I change the reference to this file using relative path instead
 - profile: this file was probably meant to be appended to `/etc/profile`, but for simplicity I just move the content to `panel`

 To run the lemonbar you can include this in bspwmrc